holmatic/zxpi/README.md

     enable_uart=1

-Also, the serial console needs to be disabled.
+Also, the serial console needs to be disabled in the configuration.
 Afterwards, a reboot is required to apply the changes

 ## Installing the project

 First, make sure your Pi has access to the internet.
 This allows to just use `git` to get the latest version.

+Make sure that the following packages are installed (they usually come with most standard distributions):

+* Python >= 3.5
+* Python packages (use `pip install` or `pip3 install` if needed)
+    * serial
+    * picamera (if you have a camera connected)
+    * numpy
+    * requests
+* Git

+Okay, now for the project itelf.
 In the home directory of the `pi`user

 	mkdir zxpi